Primemerlinian/AskMeCoffee/README.md

 <ol>
   <li>Create a dark mode theme to the app.</li>
-  <li>Interact with the API that our app will expose to create, view all, and delete ingredients.
+  <li>Create, view all, and delete ingredients.
 Ingredients will have a name.</li>
   <li>I should be able to associate ingredients with that drink from the drink detail page.</li>
 </ol>